maxclaus/raylib-game/README.md

 - Add a different kind of tile which resets the ground moving velocity.
 - Publish game to https://itch.io/.
-- Change levels to have y position set based on the bottom of the screen instead of the top of the screen.
 - Add Address Sanitizer or Valgrind checking.
 - Add a server to record game data.